Kontsevich spaces of rational curves on Fano hypersurfaces: The case of small degree

 \section{The case of small degree}

 Because the ideas in Harris-Roth-Starr \cite{HRS} are so central to our approach, we provide a sketch of the proof of a main result from Harris-Roth-Starr.

-\begin{theorem}[Harris-Roth-Starr] Let $d \leq \frac{n+1}{2}$.
+\begin{theorem}[Harris-Roth-Starr] Suppose $d \leq \frac{n+1}{2}$.
 Then if $X$ is a general degree $d$ hypersurface in $\PP^n$, the space of degree $e$ rational curves in $X$ through an arbitrary point $p$ has dimension $e(n-d+1)-2$. \end{theorem}

 \begin{proof} (sketch) It follows from Proposition \ref{1levelness} that a general hypersurface has a $1 \cdot (n-d+1) - 2 = n-d-1$ dimensional family of lines through every point.
 Now we use induction.
 Suppose we know the result for all curves of degree smaller than $e$.
 Then the space of reducible curves through a point $p$ with components of degrees $e_1$ and $e_2$ has dimension $e_1(n-d+1)-2 + 1 + e_2(n-d+1) - 2 = e(n-d+1)-3$.
-Thus, it remains to show that every component of rational degree $e$ curves through $p$ contains reducible curves, since we know that the space of reducible curves is codimension at most $1$ in the space of all rational curves.
+Thus, it remains to show that every component of rational degree $e$ curves through $p$ contains reducible curves, since we know that the space of reducible curves is codimension at most $1$ in the space of all rational curves (see \cite{FP} for more information about the boundary divisor in Kontsevich space).

 It follows from Proposition \ref{oneSection} that any $(n-1)$-dimensional family of curves contained in $X$ passing through $p$ must contain reducible curves.
 Thus, we will have the result if

 for all $e \geq 2$.
 This simplifies to